alxbetz/mira/README.md

-probeSeqColName| string | exact column name of the microarray sequence channelCount| [1,2] | indicates whether it is a dual or single channel microarray cDNAFile| string | file location of the ensembl transcriptome contrastString| string | all contrasts to be tested by limma and fcros separated by ',' e.g 'treatment1-control,treatment2-control'.
+probeSeqColName| string | exact column name of the microarray sequence channelCount| [1,2] | indicates whether it is a dual or single channel microarray cDNAFile| string | file location of the ensembl transcriptome contrastString| string | A set of contrast strings that are accepted by limma's makeContrasts.
+All contrasts need to be separated by ','.
+E.g. 'treatment1-control,treatment2-control'.
 These must correspond the the groups you assigned in the first step. pvalDE| double ]0-1] | adjusted p-value cutoff to determine which genes are differentially expressed lfcDE| double ]0-inf] | log2 fold change cutoff to determine which genes are differentially expressed

+Two example runfiles can be found in the `example` folder.

 ### Job submission
 ```R